 What Is a Plot?

-When we talk of a story’s plot, we typically refer to the sequence of cause and effect events that make up the storyline.
+When we talk of a story’s plot, we typically refer to the sequence of cause-and-effect events that make up the storyline, connecting the story elements to build meaning and engagement with an audience.

-These two types of stories account for the narrative structures of the vast majority of books, movies, plays, and TV dramas.
+These two types of stories account for the narrative structures of most books, movies, plays, and TV dramas.
 They represent two distinct approaches to storytelling.
 For students to get good at writing great plots, they should first learn to distinguish between these two perspectives on storytelling.

 In character-driven stories, we follow the struggles and experiences of the story’s characters which usually culminate in a climax that results in a profound change in the life or psychology of the main character.

-The key element of this type of story is character development, and it is commonly found in literary fiction.
+The critical element of this type of story is character development, which is commonly found in literary fiction.

 Famous Character-Driven Stories